gasttor/snippets/README.md

-# snippets
+# The snippets repository

-A code snippet container
+This repository contains a nice selection of beautiful code.